Symbian9/qmapshack-doc-wiki/README.txt

          * Don't try to add the navigation bars at the top and bottom of your new "*.md" file yourself.
-These lines  will be created automatically when running "make" or "make nav".
+These lines  will be created automatically when running  "make nav".
 Just start the file with your first headline.

          * Do not use the Markdown directive "- - -"  to insert a horiz- ontal rule, that is, a  horizontal line running from the left